What’s On

 Guest poet: Kay Scorah

-Sunday Assembly London’s own Kay Scorah will be back on stage, helping us to find strength and inspiration through her verse.
+Sunday Assembly London’s own Kay Scorah was back on stage, helping us to find strength and inspiration through her verse.

 Our singalongs